marolAI/seams-workshop.github.io/02_session.md

 *	Don’t have multiple worksheets
 *	Can’t specify cell widths and heights
 *	Can’t have merged cells
-*	Can’t have images or charts embedded in the
+*	Can’t have images or charts embedded in them